watermint/toolbox/docs/commands/dropbox-file-request-create.md

 # Authorization

 For the first run, `tbx` will ask you an authentication with your Dropbox account.
 Please copy the link and paste it into your browser.
 Then proceed to authorization.
 After authorization, Dropbox will show you an authorization code.
-Please copy that code and paste it to the `tbx`.
+Please copy that code and paste it to the application.
 ```

 watermint toolbox xx.x.xxx